 Passing through typical villages and hamlets, you reach the town of Cambrai, peaceful city of Art and History.
 Take advantage of it to discover its streets, where half-timbered houses, rich private mansions, Flemish mansions mingle with pleasure.
 And don't leave without having tasted the famous "Bétises de Cambrai" or other local specialties!

 This day offers a pleasant ride through to the Parc Naturel Régional Scarpe-Escaut, the first French regional park.
 Here, Belgium and France link with the barges on Escaut river, between lands and waters where you pedal through to the forests, marshes and ponds populated with various species.
-You will discover the mining villages classified by UNESCO, the agricultural landscapes, but also the beautiful city of Saint-Amand-les-Eaux, thermal station, near Valenciennes.
+You will discover the mining villages classified by UNESCO, and the agricultural landscapes.

 While leaving the 5 bell-towers of Tournai behind you, today you will leave Wallonia and enter the province of Flanders.
 Down the road do try one of the most famous Belgian local products "Geraardsbergse mattentaart", a pie with an ancient history of making.
 The river Scheldt is still your guide as you cycle to the old town of Oudenaarde (AD 974).
 Also center of the famous classic cycle race "Ronde van Vlaanderen".
 The former towing paths along the banks have been transformed to smooth cycle paths, occasionally leafy and then through the open fields of Flanders.
 At the end of the day the sparkling cultural city of Ghent is waiting for you.
 The Belgians call Ghent their most beautiful city and the city will undoubtedly charm you.

-Cycling North, along the banks of the river Scheldt you will start on the LF5 as you leave Ghent and cycle towards Dendermonde.
+Cycling North, you will follow the banks of the river Scheldt you leave Ghent and cycle towards Lokeren.
 The bushes and polders show the wild and pure nature here.
 The wide Schelde is not only a natural, but also a tourist attraction.

 The landscape along today’s cycling route is predominantly woody.
 On the border between the Netherlands and Belgium, catch your breath in De Zoom - Kalmthoutse Heide, a lovely cross-border nature reserve.
 Upon crossing the border, you will find yourself in the south of the Netherlands.
 In village after village, Brabant hospitality will entice you to stop for a cup of coffee and big slice of fruit tart.